github/docs/content/copilot/github-copilot-enterprise/overview/enabling-github-copilot-enterprise-features.md

 ## Enabling or disabling {% data variables.product.prodname_copilot_enterprise_short %} features for an organization

+To give people or teams within your organization access to {% data variables.product.prodname_copilot_enterprise %}, you need to assign them a {% data variables.product.prodname_copilot %} seat.
+Once a {% data variables.product.prodname_ghe_cloud %} admin enables a {% data variables.product.prodname_copilot_enterprise_short %} subscription in your organization, you can assign {% data variables.product.prodname_copilot %} seats to individuals and teams in your organization.
+To enable access for all current and future users in your organization, or specific users in your organization, follow the steps in "[AUTOTITLE](/copilot/managing-github-copilot-in-your-organization/managing-access-for-copilot-in-your-organization#configuring-access-to-github-copilot-in-your-organization)."

-If your organization's parent enterprise has selected **No policy**, {% data variables.product.prodname_copilot_enterprise %} will be disabled by default for your organization.
-An organization owner can choose to enable or disable the additional features provided by {% data variables.product.prodname_copilot_enterprise %} for all of the organization's members who have access to {% data variables.product.prodname_copilot_short %}.
+If your organization's parent enterprise has selected **No policy** for "{% data variables.product.prodname_copilot_short %} in {% data variables.product.prodname_dotcom_the_website %}" in the enterprise settings, {% data variables.product.prodname_copilot_enterprise %} will be disabled by default for your organization.
+If you are an owner of the organization, you can choose to enable or disable the additional features provided by {% data variables.product.prodname_copilot_enterprise %} for all of the organization's members who have access to {% data variables.product.prodname_copilot_short %}.

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}
 {% data reusables.copilot.policy-settings %}

+   {% note %}

+   **Note:** If the side panel only contains the **Access** option under **{% octicon "copilot" aria-hidden="true" %} {% data variables.product.prodname_copilot_short %}**, you need to allow the organization to assign {% data variables.product.prodname_copilot_short %} seats.
+Complete the steps for configuring {% data variables.product.prodname_copilot_short %} access in "[AUTOTITLE](/copilot/managing-github-copilot-in-your-organization/managing-access-for-copilot-in-your-organization#configuring-access-to-github-copilot-in-your-organization)" and then return to this procedure.

+   {% endnote %}

 1. Next to "{% data variables.product.prodname_copilot_short %} in {% data variables.product.prodname_dotcom_the_website %}", select the dropdown menu (labeled **Disabled** by default), then choose from the following options.

    - **Enabled**: The feature is enabled for all members of the organization.